 I have taught at Belmont University since 1985.
 My fields of interest within biology are the cellular and molecular basis of biological processes.
 I received a B.S. in Chemistry from the University of Georgia and a Ph.D. in Molecular Biology from Vanderbilt University.
 Following completion of my Ph.D., I did postdoctoral research in the Department of Biochemistry in the Vanderbilt University Medical Center, where I studied hormonal systems of blood pressure control, including renin and atrial natriuretic peptide.

-My principal interests outside of academics revolve around my family, wife Linda, son Scott, daughter Adrian, and grandson Cade.
-I am an active member of Crievewood Baptist Church.
+My principal interests outside of academics revolve around my family, wife Linda, son Scott and his wife Meghan, daughter Adrian, and grandson Cade.
+I am an active member of First Baptist Church, Nashville.

 I would like to contact Dr. Grammer.